 We break this down for you.

-Either option might be suitable depending on what the renting needs of your tenants are.
-Where gross leases are concerned, the tenant pays a flat rate for the exclusive use of the property.
-You as the landlord may have used previous property data to arrive at a rental figure that covers the rent, standard utilities, and day-to-day expenses.
+Either option might be suitable, depending on what the renting needs of your tenants are.
+Where gross leases are concerned, the tenant pays a flat rate for the exclusive use of the real estate.
+You as the landlord may have used previous real estate data to arrive at a rental figure that covers the rent, standard utilities, and day-to-day expenses.

 Gross leases are fairly flexible and can be customized to suit both you and the tenant.
-For instance, you could come to an understanding with the renter that the flat fee should also include landscaping or waste pick up.
-Or the gross lease could be modified to not only include the principal provisions of a gross lease agreement but also state that the tenant will take care of electricity utilities, while the landlord will provide janitorial services and waste pick up.
+For instance, you could come to an understanding with the renter that the flat fee should also include landscaping or waste pick-up.
+Or the gross lease could be modified to not only include the principal provisions of an agreement but also state that the tenant will take care of electricity utilities, while landlords will provide janitorial services and waste pick up.